awsdocs/amazon-athena-user-guide/doc_source/geospatial-example-queries.md

 The following examples create two tables and issue a query against them\.

+**Note**
+For additional examples of geospatial queries, see the blog post: [Querying OpenStreetMap with Amazon Athena](https://aws.amazon.com/blogs/big-data/querying-openstreetmap-with-amazon-athena/)\.

 These examples rely on two files stored in an Amazon S3 location:
 + An `earthquakes.csv` sample file, which lists earthquakes that occurred in California\.
 This file has fields that correspond to the fields in the table `earthquakes` in the following example\.
 + A `california-counties.json` file, which lists JSON\-encoded county data in the ESRI\-compliant format, and includes many fields, such as AREA, PERIMETER, STATE, COUNTY, and NAME\.
 The following example shows the `counties` table from this file with two fields only: `Name` \(string\), and `BoundaryShape` \(binary\)\.